My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

-But since I’m such a Type A person, it probably wouldn’t have been nearly as incredible had it not been for meticulous planning beforehand.
+My husband and I have visited the gorgeous city of Paris in France twice now.
+Since I’m such a Type A person, both of our trips probably wouldn’t have been near as incredible had it not been for meticulous planning beforehand.

-When it comes to international travel (or any kind of travel for that matter), a plan can make all the difference.
+When it comes to international travel (or any kind of travel for that matter), having a plan can make all the difference.

-Map of Locations
+One Week Paris Itinerary Map of Locations

 You can use this map to see the locations of all of the places that I recommend or that were recommended to me.

 If you open up the map, the pins are grouped by areas that make sense so that you’re traveling within a small distance each day (instead of walking all over the city).
+You can also take taxi rides if you’d rather not walk in between these attractions.

-The pins are color coded as follows:
+The pins are color-coded as follows:

-- Dark blue– main points of interest
+• Dark blue– main points of interest

-- Light blue– less famous points of interest
+• Light blue– less famous points of interest

-- Yellow– great photo spot
+• Yellow– great photo spot

-- Purple– restaurant/creperie/bakery
+• Purple– restaurant/creperie/bakery

-- Green– parks
+• Green– parks

-- Dark red– carousel
+• Dark red– carousel

 Customize Your Paris Itinerary